 This will be a very special opportunity to spend some unhurried, relaxed time with other parents who have experienced the loss of a child to suicide.
 We have found that there is no greater comfort than the fellowship of other Christian parents who truly understand the struggles that naturally accompany this type of loss.
 Our retreats offer that opportunity, and also provide a safe place to work through some of the questions and struggles we experience as grieving moms and dads who have lost children to suicide … all the while focusing on the hope we have of seeing our children again one day.
 There is so much encouragement to be found in spending time with other parents who truly understand our grief, but who also share the hope we have in Jesus.

-These retreats are facilitated by Bob & Susan Wathen and Stephen & Linda Quinn.
+Depending upon the location, these retreats are facilitated by Bob & Susan Wathen, Stephen & Linda Quinn, Miles & Lisa Armstrong, and/or Kevin & Wendy Hammons.
 Here are their stories …

 Bob and Susan Wathen are Hannah’s parents.

 Bob and Susan Wathen’s 18-year-old daughter Hannah died by suicide in May of 2015.
 The Wathens are blessed with two other daughters and four grandchildren.
 They have been involved in various ministries throughout the years, including several mission trips to Guatemala, college student ministry, and leading a While We’re Waiting Support Group in their hometown of Hannibal, Missouri.
 They are anchored in hope and grieving with faith and have a passion to minister to other hurting moms and dads.